 CDP president and CEO Bob Ottenhoff says that after about a week of "overwhelming generosity," very little private money is invested in the longer-term recovery of a storm-battered region.

-"Once the storm ends, the work begins," says Ottenhoff, citing the number of homes, business, cars and jobs lost in Houston alone.
+"Once the storm ends, the work begins," says Ottenhoff, citing the number of homes, business, cars and jobs lost in Houston alone during Hurricane Harvey in 2017.
 "We're not asking people not to fund the immediate relief, but to think about the long-term recovery in their giving habits."

 The CDP collects charitable donations immediately after a disaster, but waits to invest the funds until it's clear what needs aren't being met by other nonprofits, government agencies and insurance companies.
 That could be months after the initial disaster.
 Responding to Hurricane Haiyan in the Philippines in 2013, the CDP learned that 60,000 women were due to give birth without functioning hospitals, so the organization invested all of its money in maternal health services.